 Natural convection:

 These inserts primarily use natural convection to distribute heat around the room.
 Air is drawn into the insert through the lower part of the appliance, then heated by contact with the hearth and rising naturally before being distributed into the room via grilles.
 This heating concept has the advantage of not requiring complex electrical or mechanical components.
 It also distributes heat evenly throughout the room.
-However, some manufacturers, such as SEGUIN, have perfected this system by developing technologies such as double combustion or double flow to further improve the appliance’s performance, but also reduce the gases that escape from it.

 Double combustion: